 Heat

 Heat is a 1995 American crime film written and directed by Michael Mann.
-It features an ensemble cast led by Al Pacino and Robert De Niro, with Tom Sizemore, Jon Voight, Amy Brenneman, Ashley Judd, Wes Studi, and Val Kilmer in supporting roles.
+It features an ensemble cast led by Al Pacino and Robert De Niro, with Val Kilmer, Tom Sizemore, Diane Venora, Amy Brenneman, Ashley Judd, Wes Studi, Jon Voight, Ted Levine, Dennis Haysbert, and Danny Trejo in supporting roles.
 The film follows the conflict between an LAPD detective (played by Pacino) and a career criminal (played by De Niro) while also depicting its effect on their professional relationships and personal lives.

 Plot

 Neil McCauley is a professional thief based in Los Angeles.
 He and his crew – right hand man Chris Shiherlis, enforcer Michael Cheritto, driver Gilbert Trejo, and newly hired hand Waingro – rob $1.6 million in bearer bonds from an armored car.
-During the heist, Waingro kills a guard without provocation.
-McCauley kills a second guard who attempts to pull out his concealed weapon, and Cheritto kills the third guard so as to not leave any witnesses.
-Later, McCauley prepares to kill Waingro for causing the deaths of the three guards, but he escapes.
+During the heist, Waingro kills a guard without provocation, forcing the crew to eliminate the other two guards.
+Later, McCauley prepares to kill Waingro in retaliation for the deaths of the guards, but he escapes.

 Cast